Pentesting and Cloud Security Engineering

 They both complement each other, but the added value of source code review provides the possibility to pinpoint insecure development patterns, logic flaws, and other exotic vulnerabilities that might be missed during a standard application pentesting engagement.

-Ongoing Assets Monitoring
+Exposed Assets Monitoring

 Vulnerability Assessment (VA) or Asset Discovery.
 Both are designed to check, track, and highlight gaps and anomalies.
 Each package can also be tailored to fulfill other various client requirements.